+- The NF collects information on SBA layer parameters changes

 For each of the events, it will be specified which data needs to be reported.

-NOTE 1: The reporting will be coordinated with SA5.
+NOTE 1: The reporting will be coordinated with CT WGs and SA5.

 NOTE 2: The method for collecting this data in the NF is up to implementation.